VOLUNTEER REQUIREMENTS AND EXPECTATIONS

 What to Bring

 You must bring the equipment listed here.
-We cannot make allowances for volunteers who come unprepared.
-While there are usually places to buy sundries and do laundry on every trip, such facilities may not be available every day and may not be particularly well stocked.
-Transport space is limited.
-Your equipment must fit into luggage the size of a military duffel bag (a large backpack is fine) and one small "carry on" backpack or bag.
+While there are usually places to buy sundries on most trips, such facilities may not be available every day and may not be particularly well stocked.

-Do not bring fancy clothes, a large mattress or cot, large cameras or other valuables.
+Do not bring fancy clothes, large cameras or other valuables.

 Expenses